nikitabhardwaj/Scrabble_Chain/README.md

-# Scrabble
+# Scrabble_Chain
-Command line scrabble game written in python.
+Command line scrabble game written in python.It is a cloned version in which we are going to add UI,Wallets for tezos to build a blockchain.

 ## In order to run the game:
 Please navigate to the correct folder in your file system, and run `python scrabble.py`.